-Oat milk is the newest drink craze sweeping across the country.
+Oat milk is the newest drink craze sweeping across the country, and you may be wondering why so many people are drinking oat milk.
 The original oat milk company was founded in Sweden 25 years ago, and although oat milk has only been marketed on a large scale in America since 2017, it has already grown popular enough to result in shortages.
 Coffee shops are struggling to keep up with the demand of customers who are looking for a light, creamy, plant-based alternative to dairy.

 Whether you are looking to cut out dairy due to allergies, a vegan diet, or are simply looking to make more nutritious, health-conscious decisions, switching to oat milk will improve your health without sacrificing the taste of your coffee and cereal.
 It is the perfect option for anyone hoping to lose weight or strengthen bones.